AI Manifesto

 Why I'm so interested

 I am endlessly interested in creating lives we actually like, and what we sometimes settle for instead.
-Also, I've spent the last 3.5 years living what we're all facing with AI developments.
+Also, I've spent the last nearly four years living lots of the uncertainty we're all facing with AI developments.

-I love life, and not because it has been comfortable, or devoid of heartbreak and disappointment.
+I love life, and not because it has been comfortable, or devoid of disappointment.
 Fear and failures I know very well.
-Big dreams, curiosity, and a "Well, what's the worst that can happen?" attitude have helped me leave perceived safety multiple times to explore, bet on myself, and talk with loads of strangers.
+Big dreams, curiosity, and a "Well, what's the worst that can happen?" attitude have helped me leave perceived safety multiple time to explore and bet on myself.

-Even as I've left careers to create things of my own—books, businesses, experiences—I've remained fascinated by human potential and corporate dynamics.
+Even as I've left careers to create things of my own, I've remained fascinated by human potential and corporate dynamics.
 My interest has tripled with the arrival of AI to what was already a party.

 And even before writing my books, I could see that knowledge workers were not doing okay.
 It's become all too easy to trade risk-taking and autonomy for employer-provided "safety" and a materially comfortable life.